uri-library-data-services/iassist-preview/content/blog/iassist-needs-you-write-blog-post-about-some-aspect-conference.md

 date = "2013-06-04 10:10:18 -0700"
 draft = "false"
 +++
-I could say this is needed because the videos and wifi weren\'t working, but in fact I\'d be asking anyway.
+I could say this is needed because the videos and wifi weren't working, but in fact I'd be asking anyway.

 Just think how helpful it is for members who could not be with us (and potential